team23/b5/docs/modules/docker.md

 * **docker_compose_configs:** List of configuration files to be used. `docker-compose` defaults to compose config files by default (`compose.yaml`, `compose.yml`, `docker-compose.yaml`, `docker-compose.yml`).
 In addition an override file will automatically added if found (like `compose.override.yaml`).
+  **Note:** b5 will try to find the correct config file name by default.
+If the file does not exists yet when you run b5 you will get an error.
+You can use this parameter to provide a file name and thus avoid this error - as the detection will be skipped then.
 * **docker_compose_config_overrides:** Shortcut for adding an additional configuration files.
 Passing "something" will set `docker_compose_configs` to `compose.yaml`, `compose.something.yaml`, `compose.override.yaml`.
 If
-  `docker_compose_configs` is set, the file `compose.something.yaml` will just be appended.You may use this as a list to pass multiple overrides.
+  `docker_compose_configs` is set, the file `compose.something.yaml` will just be appended.
+You may use this as a list to pass multiple overrides.
   **Note:** The actual file name depends on either the first file name used in `docker_compose_configs` or the first file found following the docker compose file naming convention.
 All overrides MUST follow the SAME naming schema.
 So if